BjornFrierPedersen/it_sikkerhed_notes/_content/dictionary.md

 - **RFID**: Radio-Frequency Identification - A technology that uses electromagnetic fields to automatically identify and track tags attached to objects, with security implications for access control and data privacy.
 - **RI**: Risk Index - A quantitative measure used to evaluate and compare the level of risk between different systems, assets, or scenarios; helps prioritize security efforts.
 - **RISK**: The potential for loss, damage, or compromise of assets or information systems, calculated as a function of threat likelihood, vulnerability severity, and potential impact.
 A central concept in cybersecurity management and decision-making.
+- **RISK APPETITE**: The level of risk an organization is willing to accept in pursuit of its objectives.
+Typically categorized as minimal (preferring ultra-safe options), open (balancing risk with reward), or hungry (accepting greater risks to achieve higher rewards).
+Risk appetite may vary across different areas of an organization and can change based on circumstances.
+- **RISK TOLERANCE**: The specific amount of loss or deviation an organization is willing to withstand before taking action, regardless of general risk appetite.
+Risk tolerance defines thresholds beyond which risks become unacceptable, such as maximum acceptable downtime for critical systems or potential loss of customer data.
 - **RMF**: Risk Management Framework - A structured approach developed by NIST for managing organizational risk through the identification, assessment, and monitoring of security controls in information systems.
 - **RN**: Release Notes - Documentation that accompanies software updates detailing security fixes, patches, and vulnerability remediation implemented in the new version.
 - **RO**: Read Only - A permission setting that allows users to view but not modify data or resources, an important access control mechanism for protecting sensitive information.